 Habitat for Humanity Kingston Limestone Region Board of Directors is composed of community leaders who believe in the impact affordable homeownership brings to hardworking families in Kingston, Frontenac, Lennox & Addington.
 The Board of Directors created a 2020 Vision which will double the number of homes built since 1994 by 2020.

-Board members: Tina Hinch (Manager, Royal Bank of Canada), Paul Andrews (Lawyer, Cunningham Swan), Jamie Benn (Regional Director, Freedom 55 Financial), Sylvie DesHaies (Realtor, Royal LePage ProAlliance Realty and President-Elect Kingston and Area Real Estate Association), James Lynch (Owner, Trademark Building Solutions), Bill McAllister (IT specialist), David Porter (Chartered Professional Accountant), and Chris Scott (Police Officer, Kingston Police).
+Board members: Tina Hinch (Manager, Royal Bank of Canada), Ellen Henderson, Paul Andrews (Lawyer, Cunningham Swan), Jamie Benn (Regional Director, Freedom 55 Financial), Sylvie DesHaies (Realtor, Royal LePage ProAlliance Realty and President-Elect Kingston and Area Real Estate Association), James Lynch (Owner, Trademark Building Solutions), Bill McAllister (IT specialist), David Porter (Chartered Professional Accountant), and Chris Scott (Police Officer, Kingston Police).